Spiritual Leadership

 Volunteer Service Corps

 The Volunteer Service Corps (VSC) was formed in 1989 as a project of the Chaplain’s office.
-Inspired by student interest, and funded by an alumni bequest, Ed Christman worked with alumnus Henry Cooper (’54) and with a group of students, including Libbey Bell, Matt Rubello, Mary Beth Torbett and others, to create the VSC.
-The organization was designed to provide the structure and opportunities that would encourage a deeper commitment to service among students, faculty, and staff.
+It was inspired by student interest and funded by an alumni bequest.
+Ed Christman partnered with alumnus Henry Cooper (’54) and with a group of students, including Libbey Bell, Matt Rubello, Mary Beth Torbett and others, to create the VSC in 1989.

-The VSC was part of the Chaplain’s office, and its budget, in its early years.
-The University was then able to seek grant funding for a paid position and an expansion of the program.
 In 1993, the VSC become part of the Student Development Office.
-Henry Cooper’s pivotal role as the first coordinator are celebrated in the Henry Cooper Service Award, which is given to the WFU graduate who best exemplifies a commitment to service.
+Henry Cooper’s pivotal role as the first director is celebrated in the Henry Cooper Service Award, which is given to the WFU graduate who best exemplifies a commitment to service.

 Care of Wait Chapel

 The care of Wake Forest University’s Wait Chapel falls under the responsibility of the University Chaplain.
-The Chaplain and his Administrative Assistant oversee the use of the Chapel.
+The Chaplain and Administrative Assistant oversee the use of the Chapel.
 This includes scheduling University events (mostly non-religious), numerous weddings and other private functions, and working with the Wake Forest Baptist Church, which has Wait Chapel as its congregational home.

 Wake Forest Baptist Church & Sunday School